djensen47/truss/README.md

 The public folder contains a quite up to date version of [twitter bootstrap](http://twitter.github.com/bootstrap/) under `vendor/boostrap`, an up to date version of [jQuery](http://jquery.com/) under `vendor/jquery` and a `custom.css` file under css.

-Bumm organizes all shipped 3rd party css/javascript libraries are placed in the `vendor` directory and follows a `js`, `css`, `img` schema for vendor libraries.
+Truss organizes all shipped 3rd party css/javascript libraries are placed in the `vendor` directory and follows a `js`, `css`, `img` schema for vendor libraries.
 You are free to place your libraries wherever you want :)

 ### routes
 All generated routes will be generated under routes.
-After creating an app with Bumm, you'll find a single `index.js` file in this folder.
+After creating an app with Truss, you'll find a single `index.js` file in this folder.
 Index.js requires all files that are in or routes or a sub directory of routes to initialize the route.
 In case you require a route to be defined before another route you can always require that route in `index.js` or load routes manually in a defined order.